thenativeweb/temp--git/README.md

 # Commit changes from the staging area to the repository and set a message
 $ git commit -m "<message>"

+# Fix the commit message of your last commit
+$ git commit -m "<message>" --amend

 # Show changes in a file in the working directory, unless it has already been staged
 $ git diff <file>